 This data then enabled pilot training to be developed for adults and families.
 It took place in The Hive as part of the Earth Day celebrations.
 Then, feedback on the carbon literacy training was the final element of the research.

 For the 23 of April 2022, ten sessions had been set out to take place.
 But due to Covid, these were cut to four sessions: two for adults and two for families.
 The sessions were tailored to suit the needs of each group.
 The adult sessions were made and given in a lecture style with hands-on activities and talks.
 The family sessions split into three parts.
 To be made up of a story time, a drawing activity, as well as a birdfeeder craft.

-Interviews, informal talks with library managers and staff, and library users’ survey data taught lots of things.
-We therefore learnt about the different people who use the library.
-As well as when each age group used the libraries, which session types are needed, and the best times to deliver the carbon literacy training.
+Interviews, informal talks with library managers and staff, and library users’ survey data taught us a lot.
+We learnt about the different people who use the library and when each age group used the libraries.
+We also learnt which session types are needed, and the best times to deliver the carbon literacy training.
 It became clear which learning styles and program lengths are best.
 In general, the four key findings were: